mike9251/karpathy.github.io/_posts/2018-05-26-lane-line-detector.markdown

 *3. Suggest possible improvements*

--One possible way to improve accuracy of lane line detection is to apply extraction masks (white, yellow) to the input image - Done.
+- One possible way to improve accuracy of lane line detection is to apply extraction masks (white, yellow) to the input image - Done.
 This method really helps, detector more accurately finds lines.

 - To increase accuracy of curved line detection try to apply some different methods for outlier lane line rejection.